getnamo/ZipUtility-Unreal/README.md

  3. Browse to your project folder (typically found at Documents/Unreal Project/{Your Project Root})
  4. Copy *Plugins* folder into your Project root.
  5. Restart the Editor and open your project again.
 Plugin is now ready to use.

+### Note on compiling
+If you're recompiling for e.g. another engine build or packaging you will need to ensure you have ATL installed.
+1. Open Visual Studio Installer -> ```Modify```.
+2. Click on the Individual components and scroll down to ```Visual C++ ATL for x86 and x64```.
+3. (Optional) It's probably a good idea to ensure you have ```Visual C++ MFC for x86 and x64``` included as well.
+4. The plugin should auto-detect your ATL include location and compile correctly.

 ## Blueprint Access